-- 15) The design of the head restraint must be such that the restraint does not obscure the front of the head and it should also allow good access to the eyes to check the corneal (or palpebral) reflex, and to the trachea to assess breathing.
-In a rotatory restraining system, there should be measures that prevent blood pouring over the animal's head, impeding effective monitoring. - 16) The staff responsible for the assessment of unconsciousness should have the necessary knowledge and skills to differentiate between cessation of bleeding and impeded bleeding by the formation of aneurysm and occlusion of the carotid artery.
-Animals should be observed closely for the signs of occlusion and appropriate intervention must be applied immediately. - 17) Severe restraint and rotation of animals on to their back for the purpose of neck cutting is not conducive to an effective welfare monitoring using key indicators (eye reflexes and response to nose prick or ear pinch) as their heads are covered with blood, and therefore it should be discouraged or phased out. - 18) According to Council Regulation (EC) 1099/2009, all ruminants must be mechanically restrained for the purpose of slaughter without stunning, and unconsciousness should be established before releasing the animals from the restraint and death should be confirmed before carcase dressing begins.
-Therefore, a toolbox of indicators for the determination of unconsciousness and death has been presented in a flow chart, and these indicators should be used during slaughter without stunning.
-From the toolbox of indicators for use on bovines after slaughter without stunning, it is recommended that breathing, muscle tone, posture, corneal or palpebral reflex should be checked.
+- The design of the head restraint must not obscure the front of the head and should also allow good access to the eyes to check the corneal (or palpebral) reflex, and to the trachea to assess breathing. - Animals should be observed closely for the signs of occlusion and appropriate intervention must be applied immediately. - 17) Severe restraint and rotation of animals on to their back for the purpose of neck cutting is not conducive to effective welfare monitoring using key indicators (eye reflexes and response to nose prick or ear pinch) as the animals' heads are covered with blood, and therefore this should be discouraged or phased out. - According to Council Regulation (EC) 1099/2009, all ruminants must be mechanically restrained for the purpose of slaughter without stunning and unconsciousness should be established before releasing them from the restraint, and death should be confirmed before carcass dressing begins.
+Therefore, a toolbox of indicators for the determination of unconsciousness and death was presented in the flow chart, and these should be used during slaughter without stunning.
+From the toolbox on sheep and goats after slaughter without stunning, it is recommended that breathing, muscle tone, posture and the corneal or palpebral reflex should be checked.
 Their outcomes of unconsciousness should be confirmed before the animal can be released from the restraint.
-Bleeding, muscle tone and pupils should be checked and their outcomes of death should be confirmed before the animal can be further processed. - 19) For slaughter without stunning, 100 % of the animals need to be assessed for unconsciousness and death by checking appropriate indicators i.e. those in toolbox 4 & 5 respectively.
+Bleeding, muscle tone and pupil size should be checked and their outcomes of death should be confirmed before the animal can be further processed. - 19) For slaughter without stunning, 100 % of the animals need to be assessed for unconsciousness and death by checking appropriate indicators i.e. those in Toolboxes 4 and 5 respectively.
 The animal welfare officer should confirm unconsciousness and death of the animals as well as the skill and aptitude of the operator in checking the indicators.